phillipian/upload-automation/README.md

 - This command attaches an image for post 1:
   - `wp media import <file or url> --title='Something' --post_id=1`
   - Set the `--featured-image` flag to set the post thumbnail displayed on the homepage _(default to setting the flag on the first image)_
-- The theme file `template-parts/content-single.php` must be edited to display attachments, and it must be styled to display captions and credits
-  - On the CityNews theme, the template for single post content may lie in `tpl/tpl-loop.php`.
-We can easily override this file in the child theme.

 ### Instructions for Setup
 Download Wordpress and Wordpress CLI and begin making posts.
 This feels a bit hacky and not altogether right but I don't know how else to do it.